impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

   formula-name: rbenv
 ```

 Some Github actions require you to pass in values.
 The way you do that is via the `with` directive.
-Per [the docs](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith){:target="_blank" rel="noopener"}, the `with` directive defines:
+Per [the docs](https://web.archive.org/web/20230629043911/https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepswith){:target="_blank" rel="noopener" }, the `with` directive defines:

 > ...A map of the input parameters defined by the action.
 Each input parameter is a key/value pair.
 Input parameters are set as environment variables.
 The variable is prefixed with `INPUT_` and converted to upper case.